autorope/donkeydocs/docs/guide/train_autopilot.md

 # Train an Autopilot

-Donkey supports two kinds of autopilots; a deep-learning autopilot and a path follow autopilot.
+Donkey supports three kinds of autopilots; a deep-learning autopilot, a path follow autopilot and a computer vision autopilot.

 If you followed along with the [Create Donkeycar App](/guide/create_application) section, then you know that you choose which template to use when you create your **mycar** application folder using the **createcar** command.